Brian Macdonald (politician)

 Brian Thomas Macdonald is a Canadian politician, who was elected to the Legislative Assembly of New Brunswick in the 2010 provincial election.
 He represented the electoral district of Fredericton West-Hanwell (and previously for Fredericton-Silverwood) until 2018 as a member of the Progressive Conservatives.

 Macdonald served as Government Whip and Legislative Secretary to the Premier with responsible for Intergovernmental Affairs and Military Affairs from 2010 to 2014.

 In the 2014 provincial election he was elected in the new riding of Fredericton West-Hanwell defeating New Brunswick NDP leader Dominic Cardy.

 On January 21, 2016, Macdonald announced his candidacy for the leadership of the Progressive Conservative Party of New Brunswick.

 On June 22, 2016 Macdonald helped to unveil the LAV Memorial for Canadian soldiers killed in Afghanistan in Oromocto.

-On March 3, 2024, Macdonald was chosen to be the Conservative Party of Canada candidate for the riding of Fredericton—Oromocto in the upcoming 45th Canadian Federal Election, which is scheduled for April 28, 2025.
+On March 3, 2024, Macdonald was chosen to be the Conservative Party of Canada candidate for the riding of Fredericton—Oromocto in the upcoming 45th Canadian Federal Election, which was scheduled for April 28, 2025.